NA-Wen/Deformation-Transfer-and-OpenGL-Render-Course-Project/README.md

 ---
 ## Deformation Transfer Project
->This project is carried out as part of a course assignment for "Exploration and Practice in Software Engineering (2)", supervised by [Prof. Feng Xu](http://xufeng.site/).

 This project focuses on the deformation transfer of triangular meshes, replicating [Deformation Transfer for Triangle Meshe](https://people.csail.mit.edu/jovan/assets/papers/sumner-2004-dtt.pdf).
 The method does not require the source and target meshes to have the same number of points or faces.
 It achieves corresponding deformation transfer by establishing a correspondence between the source and target meshes.

 ### Running the Code